 Insurance: We only bill Blue Cross/Blue Shield insurance.
+Sara Schwarzbaum does not bill insurance.
 Keep in mind that all insurance plans are different and you are responsible for meeting the requirements for your plan.

 You can find detailed information on our finance pages about all your cost and insurance questions.
 We’re happy to answer all your questions about our fee structure and insurance coverage.
 Please call 312-416-6191 to inquire.

-- Visitor our finance pages on cost and insurance
+- Visit our finance pages on cost and insurance

 - Sign up for our newsletter to receive ongoing relationship tips from our staff

 - Hear Couples Counseling founder Sara Schwarzbaum talk about relationships on the radio